Don, a grandfather from Hampshire, was diagnosed with gastrointestinal stromal tumours also know as Sarcoma, at Christmas 2008.

 The befrienders at the charity listened, they didn’t judge me or tell me I should do this or that, but gave me the chance to get things off my chest or just drop in for a cuppa.

 That support was, and still is, key to the maintenance of the emotional strength needed to deal with what can be a long, dark journey.
 That support allows people to share the journey with others without burdening their family, who are also going through a dark time thinking that they might lose you.

-So while the clinicians do their bit to make you physically well, the journey is so much easier with the emotional support given by the Wessex Cancer Trust.
+So while the clinicians do their bit to make you physically well, the journey is so much easier with the emotional support given by the Wessex Cancer Support.
 Without them, I would not have sustained the positivity needed to survive the journey.”